-When Architects Design Furniture: Designing buildings is something architects may consider as being easier then designing furniture.
-The desire to design everyday objects into a highly personalized and unique manner is a concept many architects seem to have taken into consideration.
+Designing buildings is something architects may consider to be easier than furniture design.
+The desire to design everyday objects into a highly personalized and unique manner is a challenge some of the world’s renowned architects have decided to take on.

 1. Ludwig Mies van der Rohe – Barcelona Chair